 Can you carry forward the MPAA from previous years?

-The MPAA includes both your own contributions and any other contribution made on your behalf from your employer into a pension.
-It should be noted that the limit is per person rather than per scheme.
-So, it applies across all contributions made in a year.
+Once it is triggered, the MPAA will apply for the rest of your life.
+The MPAA includes both your own contributions and any other contribution made on your behalf from your employer (or other third party) into a pension.
+It should be noted that the limit is per person rather than per scheme, and applies across all contributions made in a year.

 Important: Before making any income withdrawals or large contributions into your pension provision we strongly recommend seeking independent financial advice.